The 5000 Spirits or the Layers of the Onion: Release

-The 5000 Spirits or the Layers of the Onion was released in July 1967 on the Elektra label to the UK (catalogue item EUK 257), and the US (catalogue item EUK 4010).
-The album, more successful than the ISB's debut, peaked at number 25 on the UK Albums Chart and number one on the UK Folk Chart, in part due to its promotion by DJ John Peel.
+The 5000 Spirits or the Layers of the Onion was released in early July 1967 on the Elektra label to the UK (catalogue item EUK 257), and the US (catalogue item EUK 4010).
+In advance of the album's release, John Peel played large excerpts from it on his Radio London show The Perfumed Garden.
+The album was more successful than the ISB's debut, peaking at number 25 on the UK Albums Chart and number one on the UK Folk Chart, in part due to Peel's support.
 Its cover, designed by Dutch artists Simon Postuma and Marijke Koger, better known as The Fool, featured a multi-coloured hermaphrodite juxtaposing both light and darkness.
 Two singles preceded the album's release, both of which were issued in June 1967, only to the UK.
 "Painting Box" then "Way Back in the Sixties" managed to promote the diversity in the band's lyrics and instrumentals, but failed to chart in the UK.

 5000 Spirits was much admired by Paul McCartney, who named it his favourite album of 1967.
 In 1968, Judy Collins recorded "First Boy I Loved" (a cover of Williamson's "First Girl I Loved" with the gender switched) for Who Knows Where the Time Goes.
 In 1990, Jackson Browne also covered "First Girl I Loved" for the Elektra compilation Rubáiyát.
 David Bowie also named the album among his top 25 albums of all time.